 What happens is over 150,000 tomatoes are thrown at your fellow Spaniards, this day has become so popular with those around the world that only 20,000 people are allowed to take part, so what are you waiting for, register with us an see if you can cross one great experience off that bucket list.

 In Spain the tax system has changed slightly, as of this year (2015) the general flat rate for a non-resident is 24% & if you are a member of an EU country or of an EU Economic area the tax rate in 19%.

 For residents the tax rate ranges between 20% - 47% depending on your income, and to become a Spanish citizen you will have to live and work in Spain for 10 years.

-So you're looking to open a bank account here is Spain, well the process is simple enough.
-All you need to do is pick a bank where you their conditions and then:
+So you're looking to open a bank account here in Spain, well the process is simple enough.

-- Once you have ou non resisdent certificate, all you need is you passport and you're ready.
+- Once you have ou non-resident certificate, all you need is your passport and you're ready.

-** Sometimes when opening an account for the banks in Spain there are a small fee which will be from 15 to 25 euros.**
+** Sometimes when opening an account for the banks in Spain there is a small fee which will be from 15 to 25 euros.**

 Banks in Spain includes the likes of:

 Home in the Sun: